 The CTA monitors railway companies' compliance with these requirements.
 If a company doesn't maintain the necessary insurance, the CTA can suspend or cancel its certificate of fitness.
 A CTA enforcement officer can also issue a fine of up to $100,000 – including in situations where a railway company fails to notify the CTA of a change to its insurance requirements.

 Any air carrier offering an air service to the public to transport passengers or goods within, to or from Canada must have a valid licence from the CTA.

 Enforcement officers will do a targeted investigation if they suspect an air carrier is operating without a licence – or if it doesn't meet the terms and conditions of its licence.

-Enforcement officers also consider whether to take action in every case where Members find a contravention of legal requirements enforceable through fines (administrative monetary penalties).
+Enforcement officers also consider whether to take action in every case where Members find a contravention of legal requirements enforceable through monetary penalties.